 The German Shepherd Dog is the second most popular breed in the United States, and it is easy to see why.
-These pups are incredibly intelligent and capable canines ready to work.
+These pups are incredibly intelligent and capable canines who are ready to work.

-Fortunately, if you have been eyeing a German Shepherd pup, they are also ready to play, snuggle, and make you laugh uncontrollably at their unintentionally goofy demeanor.
+Fortunately, if you have been eyeing a German Shepherd pup, they’re also ready to play, snuggle, and make you laugh uncontrollably at their unintentionally goofy demeanor.

 If you’re thinking about adopting a German Shepherd puppy, here are five things you should know going in.